awsdocs/amazon-ec2-user-guide-windows/doc_source/UsingAlarmActions.md

 You can add the stop, terminate, reboot, or recover actions to any alarm that is set on an Amazon EC2 per\-instance metric, including basic and detailed monitoring metrics provided by Amazon CloudWatch \(in the `AWS/EC2` namespace\), as well as any custom metrics that include the `InstanceId` dimension, as long as its value refers to a valid running Amazon EC2 instance\.

 **Console support**
 You can create alarms using the Amazon EC2 console or the CloudWatch console\.
 The procedures in this documentation use the Amazon EC2 console\.
-For procedures that use the CloudWatch console, see [Create Alarms That Stop, Terminate, Reboot, or Recover an Instance](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) in the *Amazon CloudWatch User Guide*\.
+For procedures that use the CloudWatch console, see [Create alarms that stop, terminate, reboot, or recover an instance](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) in the *Amazon CloudWatch User Guide*\.

 **Permissions**
 If you are an AWS Identity and Access Management \(IAM\) user, you must have the `iam:CreateServiceLinkedRole` to create or modify an alarm that performs EC2 alarm actions\.